 world—cultural understanding, appreciation for diversity, digital literacy, and critical thinking.

-The 2019-20 Global Scholars curriculum - Nature and Our Cities
+The 2020-21 Global Scholars curriculum – Resourceful Cities

-and global ecosystems.
-Through the 2019-20 Global Scholars curriculum, students investigate the impacts
+Through the 2020-21 Global Scholars curriculum, students investigate the impacts

 of urbanization and develop solutions that improve the lives of people in cities while protecting the

 natural environment and biodiversity worldwide Global Cities, Inc. provides the curriculum, access to the